BJOC-NL/bjoc-nl.github.io/shared/glossary.md

 This question is similar to those you will see on the AP CSP exam - Met deze vraag kun jij je kennis testen.

 ## Namen
-Alphie - Alex
+Alphie - Alphie

-Betsy - Robin
+Betsy - Betsie

-Gamal - Yasmine
+Gamal - Gamal